teddyedo/Covid19-WebApp/README.md

 !["IDE"](https://img.shields.io/badge/IDE-VS%20CODE-blue?style=for-the-badge)
 !["Lnaguage"](https://img.shields.io/badge/LANGUAGE-JAVA-orange?style=for-the-badge)

+A simple java project, that take data with an HTTP request, format and show them into a simple html page.

 ## Disclaimer

 The project is just for fun, the data may be not exactly beacuse they are taken from a github repository, updated daily.